Discover Microsoft’s climate goals, carbon-negative initiatives, and sustainable practices shaping a greener future for technology.

 By aiming for carbon negativity—not just neutrality—Microsoft sets a bold standard for other tech giants.

-Sustainability extends to Microsoft’s products and services:
+Sustainability extends to Microsoft’s products and services, integrating CDR into client solutions:

 Discover how companies set and achieve climate goals, drive sustainability, and reduce their environmental impact for a greener future.